saryou/ts_type/README.md

 #### 3. Expected Output

-This will generate TypeScript types as follows:
+Running the script will generate the following TypeScript definitions:

 ```typescript
 export type Apis = {
     "url": "/api/a";